ccubc/DS_self_learning/unix/prezto_setup/README.md

 Below is a simple demo of ``using alias for git commit and displaying git branch and status``.
 Instead of typing `git branch`, you only need to type `gb` <br><br>
 ![demo](https://github.com/ccubc/DS_self_learning/blob/small_potato/unix/prezto_setup/demo.png "demo")

-## How to Install and Set up Prezto
+## How to Install and Set up Prezto on Mac OS
 #### 1. Install Prezto
 Just follow the install instructions [HERE](https://github.com/sorin-ionescu/prezto).
 It's just 4 copy and pastes to your terminal.

 #### 2. Enable the Submodules Including git

-1. cd to your home directory by type cd followed by a space and then hit enter in your terminal<br>
-`cd ` <br>
-2. look for the hidden file: .zpreztorc<br>
-`ls -a` <br>
-check whether the .zpreztorc is there --- it should be, then continue to next step <br>
-3. enter this file and add the submodules to it <br>
+1. run this in the terminal to open the .zpreztorc file and add the submodules to it <br>
-`nano .zpreztorc`
+`open ~/.zpreztorc`
-4. You will enter nano, which is a text editor on your terminal. <br>Use your cursor to scroll down the file until you see lines of submodules there, such as 'environment', 'terminal', 'editor', etc. <br>Then add 'git', 'fasd', 'syntax-highlighting' before the line of 'prompt'<br>
+2. Scroll down the file until you see lines of submodules there, such as 'environment', 'terminal', 'editor', etc. <br>Then add 'git', 'fasd', 'syntax-highlighting' before the line of 'prompt'<br>
-5. After you are done adding those, hit Ctr + X (this will exit) <br>
-It will ask you whether to save changes, so hit Y <br>
-It will ask you whether to the name to write is .zpreztorc, so hit enter <br>
+3. save and close the file
-6. Open a new terminal window, you will see the lovely changes.
+4. Open a new terminal window, you will see the lovely changes.

+#### Trouble shooting with Anaconda
+If you have installed Anaconda before this, you might find that running `jupyter notebook` in zsh would throw an error with a message like "jupyter command not found".
+(I encountered this problem myself.)
+The reason being that when you installed Anaconda, it would write something in your .bash_profile, so that every time when starting a bash session, those commands would be run to tell the computer where to find the paths, etc. But after changing your shell to zsh, the computer no longer knows.
+After searching for the solutions and trying them out, I found the codes below ([from this post](https://github.com/conda/conda/issues/8492))solved my problem.<br>
+`conda update conda` <br>
+`conda init zsh`